Luc-Mcgrady/Anki-Search-Stats-Extended/readme.md

 - loadDelayMs: The number of ms to delay before displaying the search stats, Increasing this can help if the search stats appear above the regular stats (Though even with 0ms this doesn't tend to happen)
 - burdenNotLoad: If true, replaces the word "Load" with "Burden" in many places to be consistent with SuperMemo https://supermemo.guru/wiki/Burden
+- confirmExpensiveStats: If true, graphs which itterate over every review for the cards in the selection will be hidden by default prompting the user to press a button to load them.

 ## The Graphs